-CO mixing ratios range between -23% and 37%, with the MATCH model showing the largest positive MNMBs (Fig. 10.10).
-The MATCH model thus behaves differently in analysis and forecast, see Figs. 10.9 and 10.10.
+CO mixing ratios range between 35% and -24%, except for the MATCH model which shows large positive MNMBs (up to 44%) (Fig. 10.10).
+The MATCH model and the SILAM model behave differently in analysis and forecast, with larger positive biases in the analysis, see Figs. 10.9 and 10.10.

-Correlation coefficients between the models vary significantly and range between 0.26 and 0.79.
+Correlation coefficients between the models vary significantly and range between 0.16 and 0.75.